bytedance/netobs/README.md

 ## Contributing

 Contributions are welcomed and highly appreciated!
 We are open to new network `Adaptor`s and new `Estimator`s!
 For a detailed contribution guide, please see [CONTRIBUTING.md](CONTRIBUTING.md).

+## Citation

+If you are using NetObs in your works, please consider [citing our papers](CITATIONS.bib).